 Skiing is unapologetically addictive.
-Nothing compares to floating through deep snow on a powder day, skimming across a crisply groomed nordic track, or summiting a peak in the wilderness.
-Each pair of sticks is strategically designed to serve winter athletes in their goals.
+Nothing compares to floating through deep snow on a powder day, skimming across a crisply groomed Nordic track, or summiting a peak in the wilderness.
+Each pair of sticks is strategically designed to serve winter athletes in their specific goals.

 But today’s volume of brands can be overwhelming to navigate, even for experienced carvers.
 Learning the origins of a ski brand, its mission, and a snapshot of its prime products can help jumpstart the process of choosing the best ski.

-Here we highlight the best ski brands, including the industry’s longest-standing pioneers, those bringing women into the sport through solid designs, and newer-age innovators.
-This list isn’t comprehensive of every team to create an awesome ski, But it represents a wide breadth of brands that have made huge waves and remained relevant across the alpine, backcountry, and cross-country ski categories.
+Here we highlight the best ski brands, including the industry’s longest-standing pillars, those prioritizing top-notch women’s skis, and newer-age innovators.
+This list isn’t comprehensive of every team to create an awesome ski, but it represents a wide breadth of brands that have made huge waves and remained relevant across the alpine, backcountry, and cross-country ski categories.

-To learn more about our favorite tried-and-true skis and how to pick a pair for your winter goals, check out our guides: All-Mountain Skis of 2021-2022, Backcountry Skis of 2021-2022, and Cross-Country Skis and How to Choose Them.
+To learn more about our favorite tried-and-true skis and how to pick a pair for your winter goals, check out our guides: All-Mountain Skis, Backcountry Skis, and Cross-Country Skis.
+Once you’ve selected a pair of skis and the time comes to round out your kit, be sure to look through our recommendations for ski boots and ski bindings.

 Trusted by snow athletes around the globe, Nordica was launched by brothers Adriano and Oddone Vaccari as a footwear and boot manufacturer in Montebelluna, Italy, more than 70 years ago.
 Experienced hide traders, the duo specialized in cross-country and alpine ski boots as well as climbing footwear.

-At print, there are six models for men and seven for women categorized by all-mountain, resort, race, and freeski.
-The Enforcer tops our all-mountain ski list for being a versatile everyday driver that supports a variety of skier needs.
+At print, there are eight models for men and eight for women categorized by all-mountain, resort, race, and freeski.
+The Enforcer ($800) from Nordica tops our all-mountain ski list for being a versatile everyday driver that supports a variety of skier needs.
 It’s stable, carves hard, feels speedy edge to edge, yet it’s playful and doesn’t easily catch.

 - Year founded: 1939